 On arrival, spend some time enjoying the beach.
 Swimming is possible although its likely to be quite fresh.
 Tasmania National Park fees apply to visit here.

-Contributed by Sharon Gourlay from Dive Into Tasmania
+Contributed by Sharon Gourlay from Tasmania Explorer

 The Cradle Mountain is found in the Central Highlands of the Australian state of Tasmania, in the Cradle Mountain-Lake St Clair National Park.
 At 1,545 meters high, the peak is the sixth-highest in the state.
 The mountain emerges from the glacially formed Dove Lake and has four summits that are so far named.